brlin-tw/libxslt-snap/README.md

 If the upstream rejects the offer:

-- [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your/upstream's repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-the-snapcrafters-organization) - [link]()
+- [ ] (Skipped, adoption criteria not met)Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your/upstream's repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-the-snapcrafters-organization) - [link]()

 Finally:

-* [ ] Ask the Snap Advocacy team to celebrate the snap - [explanation](https://forum.snapcraft.io/t/what-is-ask-the-snap-advocacy-team-to-celebrate-the-snap/8808/7) -  [link]()
+* [ ] (Skipped, not quite celebratable)Ask the Snap Advocacy team to celebrate the snap - [explanation](https://forum.snapcraft.io/t/what-is-ask-the-snap-advocacy-team-to-celebrate-the-snap/8808/7) -  [link]()

 If you have any questions, [post in the Snapcraft forum](https://forum.snapcraft.io).